-- Navigate to Startup tab and right click any item on the list.
+- Navigate to Startup tab and right-click any item on the list.
 Choose Disable from the menu.
 Repeat this step for all entries on the list.

 - Once you’re done, close Task Manager and restart your computer.

-In order to find the problematic software you’ll have to repeat the same steps and enable Services and applications one by one until you find the one that is causing the crash.
+In order to find the problematic software, you’ll have to repeat the same steps and enable Services and applications one by one until you find the one that is causing the crash.

-Solution 3 – Reset Windows 10
+7. Reset Windows 10

 Resetting Windows 10 will delete all files from your C drive, therefore be sure to create a backup before you start this process.
 To reset Windows 10, you need to do the following:

 - Restart your computer while it boots.
-Repeat this process few times in order to start Automatic Repair.
+Repeat this process a few times in order to start Automatic Repair.
 Alternatively, you can just hold the Shift key and click the Restart button.

 - Choose Troubleshoot > Reset this PC.